include-cpp/include-cpp.github.io/resources/language/index.md

 	* There are some useful replies.
 * [Why you should use gender-neutral language in the workplace:  Inside Job](https://www.totaljobs.com/insidejob/gender-neutral-language-in-the-workplace/)

+## Illustrations

+We communicate not only with words, but with images.
+If your talk, blog post, article or tweets all feature able-bodied white men, you might not know where to find anything different.
+Here are some starting points.

+* [Black Illustrations](https://www.blackillustrations.com): Beautiful illustrations of black people for your next digital project

 ## Glossary